 What if my interests do not match an existing concentration?

 The present Concentration topics of 10-ENG represent very broad areas in Chemical Engineering, and are thought to cover a large range of student interest.
-There may be subject areas currently not covered in these eight topic areas for which a student has a strong interest.
+There may be subject areas currently not covered in these seven topic areas for which a student has a strong interest.
 Student input will indicate interest in additional concentrations, so if you have a strong interest, please let our Undergraduate Officer know directly.

 [Back to 10-ENG)